My Learning About Faith Story

 HERE is your exercise: MODULE 4 EXERCISE

 This printable is designed to be folded and cut into a 5″ x 7″ handy reminder that can be laminated and put in your Bible.
+One Side is a Prayer for your Family.
 Here is your B-E-A-R Facts of Faith Laminate.

 I invite you to Click on the link below to LEARN MORE about this FREE eCourse or sign up for my monthly newsletter blog.
 Thank you!